-One of the most successful preventative initiatives is the tenancy protection scheme, which has enabled over 350 households into private rented accommodation since being established.
-However landlords are becoming more reluctant to accept the bond as there is always high demand for property without taking a higher risk tenant.
+of One the most successful preventative initiatives is the tenancy scheme. protection which has enabled over 350 households into private rented accommodation since established. beina However landlords are becoming reluctant to accept the bond as there is always demand high for property without taking a higher risk tenant.
 It is essential to ensure that these households have access to support and advice and do not become homeless either as a result of the end of their assured shortfall tenancy or due to arrears.